Chamanzar/SilenceMap/README.md

 # SilenceMap
-SilenceMap is a novel method for detection of neural “silences” using noninvasive scalp electroencephalography (EEG) signals.
+SilenceMap is a novel algorithm for detection of neural “silences” using noninvasive scalp electroencephalography (EEG) signals.
 Regions of “silences” are defined as parts of the brain tissue with little or no neural activity, e.g., ischemic, necrotic, or lesional tissue in stroke, traumatic brain injuries (TBIs), intracranial hematoma, or even tumors in the brain.
 SilenceMap uses a novel hemispheric baseline approach, and with the aid of a convex spectral clustering (CSpeC) framework, provides fast detection and localization of the regions of silence in the brain based on a relatively small amount of scalp EEG data.
 SilenceMap was introduced in our recent paper [1].

 ## Getting Started